WA reacts to Supreme Court decision curbing EPA authority to regulate greenhouse gas emissions

 “There is hope,” Carlyle said.

-Inslee has been a long-time advocate of governmental action to reduce greenhouse gases and made climate change a central issue in his unsuccessful 2020 campaign for the presidency.
+Inslee has been a longtime advocate of governmental action to reduce greenhouse gases, and made climate change a central issue in his unsuccessful 2020 campaign for the presidency.

 Washington is required by law to reduce its carbon emissions 45% by 2030, 70% by 2040 and 95% by 2050 compared with 1990 levels.
 The state is required to eliminate the last 5% through carbon reduction or removal.